Healthy Bones: Why Calcium Alone Just Doesn’t Cut It

 - A good multivitamin is the foundation of health in general, but it is also an excellent way to get many of the nutrients that help build and maintain our bones.

 - Vitamin C is another critical vitamin for bone health.
 This diverse nutrient is essential for the production of collagen, the most abundant protein in the bone.
 Just like in skin and joints, collagen provides flexibility to the bone.
 This gives us the ability to fall without breaking a bone.
 Taking collagen powder directly also has vast benefits for supporting healthy, strong and flexible bones.
 Vitamin C also suppresses osteoclast cells which break down bone and helps the osteoblast cells which build bone to mature.
+Lots of people are beginning to find new ways to support healthy joints and flexibility.

 It’s never too late or too early to build healthy bones.
 Be sure to think beyond calcium – you want to be sure you are at least increasing your magnesium, vitamin D and vitamin K levels.
 If you need therapeutic bone support, consider adding strontium, collagen powder or silica.
 With the right nutrition and lifestyle factors, the body will take the steps to heal itself, without medications.
 Our bones are dependent on good nutrition.